WORLDWIDE EXPRESS SHIPPING for all international shipment. All orders are sent from Bangkok, Thailand.

 Muay Thai Training

-Muay Thai has now become popular in many countries, with different variations of the art being taught all over the world.
+Muay Thai has now become popular in many countries.
+Different variations of the art being taught all over the world.
 There are now professional leagues in Thailand, Japan, Canada, Australia, Europe and other parts of Asia where fighters compete for championship titles.
-In recent years, many MMA fighters have added Muay Thai to their repertoire as it helps them to be more effective in their ground fighting skills due to increased strength, power and stamina gained from training in this martial art.
+In recent years, many MMA fighters have added Muay Thai to their repertoire.
+This helps them to be more effective in their ground fighting skills due to increased strength, power and stamina gained from training in this martial art.
 Muay Thai is also known for its spiritual aspects and its ability to build discipline, strength, and endurance among practitioners.
 As with any martial art, Muay Thai has its own set of rules and etiquette that must be followed in order to practice it safely.
 Muay Thai fighters began their training from an early age.
-They undergo rigorous training which involves a variety of techniques and drills that require balance, coordination, agility, speed and strength, hence, injuries are common.
+They undergo rigorous training which involves a variety of techniques and drills.
+They require balance, coordination, agility, speed and strength, hence, injuries are common.
 At the same time, this kind of training is known to help build self-confidence and discipline and provide mental stimulation.

 Muay Thai has seen a big leap forward in 2021.
 It has been officially recognized as an Olympic sport and is set to make its debut at the 2024 Summer Olympics in Paris.
 This recognition is a major milestone for Muay Thai practitioners around the world who have worked hard for years to gain acceptance on the global stage.
 It is also a testament to the hard work of Muay Thai promoters and organizations who have tirelessly promoted the sport and advocated for its Olympic status.
 With this new recognition, Muay Thai will become even more popular as athletes from all over the world are now able to compete in this exciting combat sport.